Business Plan Resource Support

 Now the focus turns to your own venture.
 Outline the nature of the entity you plan to create and where you are in that process.
 Capture the essence of your business concept and explain that concept, then detail the products and services you anticipate selling.
 Lastly talk about your entry approach and your vision for growth over the next five years (Nuts & Bolts of Great Business Plans, 2013-14).

-There are numerous books at the Oklahoma State University Library to assist you with your own venture.
+There are numerous books in the University of Florida Business Library to assist you with your own venture.
 Listed below are a few subject search terms that link to books in entrepreneurship.

 - New Business Enterprises

 Many of these journals will offer research articles on entrepreneurship: